grommunio/grommunio-documentation/admin/manual_core.rst

 On some systems which exuberantly start services (hi Debian), you may need to disable an existing MTA first before being able to perform this test.
-(Alternatively, you can skip right the "Postfix" section below.)
+(Alternatively, you can skip right to the "Postfix" section below.)

 .. code-block:: sh